EbrahimAlwajih/Radar-Chart/README.md

 # Radar Diagram

-This repository contains the code for creating radar diagrams (also known as spider charts) to visualize the performance of various models based on multiple evaluation metrics.
+This repository contains the code for creating radar diagrams to visualize the performance of various models based on multiple evaluation metrics.
 The radar charts are generated from a CSV file containing the models' metrics, and the resulting charts are saved as SVG files.

 ## Features